derekphilipau/glazypress/docs/support.md

 #### 2018

-To date (May), received 29 donations for a total of **$842.94 USD** after Paypal fees.
+To date (August 2018), received 29 donations for a total of **$842.94 USD** after Paypal fees.

 #### 2017